unixfreaxjp/HostileBlocker/_index.md

 ```

 ### Authors and Contributors
-This tool is coded by @unixfreaxjp under request from @OpAntiISIS (project owner)
-The tool is work as per it is, the coder is not holding any responsiblity for the misusing of the tool.
+This tool is coded by @unixfreaxjp,was working as per it is, the coder is not holding any responsiblity for the misusing of the tool.

 ### Support or Contact
 Having trouble with tool?
-Please contact the owner and he’ll help you sort it out.
+Please contact the coder and he’ll help you sort it out.